 A hidden doorway in the master bedroom leads to an alternate staircase down to the lowest level of the home.
 Truly another world, the layout here is extraordinary.
 Like a posh resort, archways, pillars and another travertine hallway direct guests through a complex of rooms including an exercise area with a sauna, and a hot tub directly outside, eliminating any excuses to avoid exercise.
 A locker room with a full bath completes this suite.

 According to Doug, he and Polly wanted the lower level to feel like an outdoor street scene with shops and gathering spots along a walkway.
-In addition to the exercise area, there is a “hardware shop” where Doug can work on home projects, a “toy room” for grandchildren-to-be, a “billiards room” housing a standard-sized pool table, a “wine shop” with a tasting area adjacent to a temperature-controlled wine cellar, and a “garden shop” for potting plants and cleaning fish.
+In addition to the exercise area, there is a “hardware shop” where Doug can work on home projects, a “toy room” for grandchildren-to-be, a “billiards room” housing a standard-sized pool table (click here to know How Big Is a Pool Table), a “wine shop” with a tasting area adjacent to a temperature-controlled wine cellar, and a “garden shop” for potting plants and cleaning fish.
 Finally, the hall opens into a sizeable area with a huge fireplace, U-shaped leather couch and a big screen TV.
 From here, a door leads to a fully equipped outdoor kitchen and dining area for lakeside entertaining.
 This level also contains a movie-poster-lined lobby featuring an indoor fountain and leading into a sunken movie theater.
 The large screen and rows of reclining leather chairs are an enormous improvement to local theaters!